-Behind the Scenes of HSC
+Behind the Scenes of HSC - a place where you can grow

 Step behind the scenes of Health Sciences Centre and follow the thousands of exceptional clinical and non-clinical staff who deliver and support care to patients every day.
 Here you will find lively interviews, unique perspectives and intriguing fun facts about Manitoba’s largest hospital.